 Disclaimer: The material published herein by the Court of Appeals is a public service and is believed to be accurate and current.
 The Court shall not be held liable for damages of any kind regarding the use of the information, as there are no warranties or guarantees of any kind concerning the material.

 To search for your case on oral arguments/hearings or conference calendar CLICK HERE.

 HAS A HEARING OR CONFERENCE BEEN SET?

 HAS AN OPINION BEEN ISSUED YET?

 [Notice in response to Ohio Supreme Court order 2020-Ohio-1166]

-YOU DO NOT NEED TO FILE YOUR NOTICE OF APPEAL OR BRIEF AT THIS TIME.
-All filing deadlines have been “tolled” until the date the period of emergency ends or July 30, 2020, whichever is sooner, pursuant to order of the Chief Justice of the Supreme Court of Ohio.
-Please contact 330-740-2180 or Court Administrator Jeff Hendrickson for further information.
-For frequently asked questions about this order, please click here.
+YOU DO NOT NEED TO FILE YOUR NOTICE OF APPEAL OR BRIEF AT THIS TIME, although you may voluntarily file any document if you are able.
+All filing deadlines have been “tolled” until the date the period of emergency ends or July 30, 2020, whichever is sooner, or unless we issue an order requiring immediate attention, pursuant to order of the Chief Justice of the Supreme Court of Ohio.
+The tolling period is retroactive to March 9, 2020.